zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 Fields in the `certificates_generatedcertificate` Table
 ======================================================================

 The `generatedcertificate` table tracks certificate state for students who have been graded after a course completes.
-Currently the table is only populated when a course ends and a script is run to grade students who have completed the course
+Currently the table is only populated when a course ends and a script is run to grade students who have completed the course.

-A sample of the heading row and a data row in the `student_courseenrollment` table follow.
+..
+A sample of the heading row and a data row in the `certificates_generatedcertificate` table follow.

-    id  user_id download_url  grade course_id key distinction status  verify_uuid download_uuid name  created_date  modified_date error_reason  mode
+..    id  user_id download_url  grade course_id key distinction status  verify_uuid download_uuid name  created_date  modified_date error_reason  mode

-    **TBD**
+..    **TBD**

 ::